anykeyh/tinyHtmlTemplate/README.md

 The properties are directly linked to `HTMLElement`.
 So if you want to set the attribute `class` or `for`, you should use `className` or `htmlFor`

-Get a look to the `examples` folder for a ultra simple homemade MVC.
+Get a look to the `examples/todo` folder for a ultra simple homemade MVC built on top of this lib.

+## Licence

+MIT.